Defamation Lawyer – Libel & Slander Lawyer in Florida

-In Florida,the Florida courts have defined what must be shown in order to win a libel or slander (defamation) lawsuit under Florida law.
+In Florida, the Florida courts have defined what must be shown to win a libel or slander (defamation) lawsuit under Florida law.
 According to the Florida Supreme Court in the case of Jews for Jesus, Inc. v.
 Rapp, 997 So.
 2d 1098, 1106 (Fla.
 2008), the elements of defamation are:

-Where the statement was said or written (published) can be in a wide variety of places.
-Our law firm represents those who have been defamed in all sorts of ways, including statements made in:
+Publication, meaning where the statement was said or written, can occur in a wide variety of places.
+Our law firm represents those who have been defamed in all sorts of ways and in all sorts of locations, including statements made in:

 Written Statements on the Web Can Be “Internet Libel”

 Defamation that is written is called libel.
-On the internet, a statement that “defames” or harms someone’s reputation (a/k/a cyber defamation), can occur in all sorts of web locations:
+On the internet, a statement that “defames” or harms someone’s reputation (a/k/a cyber defamation), can occur in all sorts of internet locations:

 State and Federal Laws Apply to Florida Defamation (libel, slander) Lawsuits